History of Economic Thought and Ideology

 Upon successful completion of this part of the module, students will be able to:

 - understand how some economic theories have been transformed into economic ideologies;

 - evaluate the historical context in which economic ideologies arose and were applied;

 - engage in the academic debate surrounding the impact of such ideologies on economic policies in the 20th century.

 There is no single textbook suitable for the whole term.
 A starting point is provided by:

 This course is open to a multi-disciplinary audience.
 However, students should have completed one module in intermediate Economics (equivalent to EC2010) successfully.
 Exceptions to this rule are to be discussed with the Lecturer.

-Single-term students will hand in one written essay based on their reading of the literature for this term, accounting for 100% of the overall grade.
+Single-term students will hand in two written essays based on their reading of the literature for this term, accounting each for 50% of the overall grade.